 - Use a humidifier.
 A humidifier in your child's room can keep the air moist and break up nasal and chest congestion.

 - Talk to your pediatrician before giving OTC cold and cough medicines.
 These medicines should not be given to children under 4 years of age, according to the FDA and the drug makers.
 Also, evidence indicates medicines such as antihistamines, decongestants, and cough medicines don't really help, but they could pose a small risk of serious side effects.

 Most colds pass in seven to 10 days, but give your child's pediatrician a call if your child has:

 Flu Symptoms: Tips to Help Your Child Feel Better

-Gargle with warm salt water.
-Salt watercan help relieve sore throat pain, while salt water nose drops can help loosen mucus and moisten skin.
+- Gargle with warm salt water.
+Salt water can help relieve sore throat pain, while salt water nose drops can help loosen mucus.

-Stay hydrated.
+- Stay hydrated.
 Fluids help the body tackle infection.
-Make sure your child drinks water, tea, or 100% juice, and eats clear soups to get the liquids he or she needs.
+Make sure your child drinks water, herbal tea, or 100% juice or eats clear soups to get the liquids they need.

 Flu Symptoms: When to Call a Doctor